-Karen is currently involved in exploring and developing image-based research with children, parents and practitioners at a nursery in a children's centre.
-She is interested in how documentary photography can facilitate young children's voices and partcipation with broader conversations and reflections in Early Childhood.
+Karen is interested in how documentary photography can facilitate young children's voices and partcipation with broader conversations and reflections in Early Childhood.

 Karen's teaching interests and experiences span a wide variety of Early Childhood ./ Early Years modules with students on the Extended degree at the University of East London (UEL) and Undergraduates at UEL and The Open University.

 Slowing Down: Documentary Photography in Early Childhood (2021)

 International Journal of Early Years Education ((Early Access))

 Researching Children’s Curiosity and Imagination Through the Our Story Tablet App (2019-05-20)

 Canning, Natalie; Horsley, Karen and Payler, Jane

 An innovative methodology for capturing young children’s curiosity, imagination and voices using a free app: Our Story (2017)

 Canning, Natalie; Payler, Jane; Horsley, Karen and Gomez, Chris

 International Journal of Early Years Education, 25(3) (pp. 292-307)